Analysis | Biden’s and Fauci’s supposed hypocrisy on vaccine mandates, examined

 What is often left out is what else Fauci said.
 “You can mandate for certain groups of people like health workers,” he said, “but for the general population you can’t.”

-This is also very much line with Biden’s policy from a year later.
+This is also very much in line with Biden’s policy from a year later.
 Again, comments about a nationwide mandate are being cast as ruling out more-targeted mandates, but even in these comments, Fauci said more targeted mandates — and specifically the one Biden has now pursued — were in play.

 Fauci in July 2020: “I don’t think we’ve ever had a situation where you mandated for the general population. … I don’t see it on a national level, merely because of all the situations you have encroaching upon a person’s freedom to make their own choice of their own health.”